 UPF3B

-Below is a summary for the UPF3B gene observed in research publications.
+The information for this summary of UPF3B-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is UPF3B-related syndrome?

-UPF3B-related syndrome happens when there are changes to the UPF3B gene.
+UPF3B-related syndrome happens when there are changes in the UPF3B gene.
 These changes can keep the gene from working as it should.

 Key Role